 People ask us what it's like in Al's band What it's like to be in Mr. Yankovich's band Then we tell them that it's Mr. Yankovic's band Not a CH; the C sounds just like a K

 One anecdote relates that a man stopped his car in the area covered by a "No Stoping" sign.
 He was able to convince the judge to let him go without penalty on the basis that he was not extracting ore from the area around the sign, but merely stopping.
 "Stoping" with single "p" is indeed a real English word, and denotes a method of underground mining.

-Oscar Wilde was famously condemned as a homosexual when he accused libel against the Marquess of Queensberry.
+Oscar Wilde was famously condemned as a homosexual after he sued the Marquess of Queensberry for libel.
 The Marquess had written on a calling card, "For Oscar Wilde, posing as a Somdomite."
 Wilde officially was responding to the fact that sodomy was a crime, but the odds are that Wilde, being Oscar freaking Wilde, was more offended by the misspelling than being called the equivalent of a fag.